The U.S. stands to gain $8 trillion in GDP by eliminating racial inequities

 The report projects a tremendous boost to the country’s workforce and consumer spending when organizations take the necessary steps to advance racial equity.
 Led by Ani Turner, co-director of Sustainable Health Spending Strategies at Altarum, researchers analyzed data from public and private sources, including the U.S. Census, Johns Hopkins University, Georgetown University, Brandeis University and Harvard University.
 Their methodology included applying established models to estimate the economic impact of the disparities faced by people of color.

 The study is an update to an original report completed in 2013, and provides data and analyses that align racial equity with a clear strategy for economic growth.
-It will be accompanied by a similar analysis and reports for WKKF’s four U.S. priority places: Michigan, Mississippi, New Mexico and New Orleans that will be released in May.
+It is accompanied by a similar analysis and reports for WKKF’s four U.S. priority places: Michigan, Mississippi, New Mexico and New Orleans that will be released in May.
 Informed by local, leading researchers, the additional reports highlight the distinct history, challenges, and potential economic gains in each location.

 "To remain competitive in a global economy, we need the full creative and economic potential of all our people.
 Greater racial equity will not only improve individual lives, it will increase the size of the economic pie for everyone."